Canada is struggling to deport its last known Nazi suspect

 Oberlander, an ethnic German, was born in southeastern Ukraine.
 Fluent in German, Russian and Ukrainian, he was 17 years old when he became an interpreter with the Einsatzkommando 10a, a subgroup of the Einsatzgruppen death squads, in 1941.

-“Helmut Oberlander was never a Nazi and never subscribed to the Nazi ideology,” his daughter Irene Rooney wrote in the Waterloo Record in 2015. “ … We should never forget the atrocities that happened in the Second World War.
+“Helmut Oberlander was never a Nazi and never subscribed to the Nazi ideology,” his daughter Irene Rooney wrote in the Waterloo Region Record in 2015. “ … We should never forget the atrocities that happened in the Second World War.
 However, holding Helmut Oberlander responsible for the crimes of the Nazi regime is intolerable.”

 Oberlander was questioned by German officials in Toronto in 1970 in a separate war crimes investigation.
 He told them that he didn’t know his unit’s name or that it was responsible for executing Jews.